 The museum also presents an ongoing program of Temporary Exhibits with themes ranging from artwork depicting animals to Myths and Monsters, Predators, photographic competitions, and more.

-Highlights at The Museum:
+Highlights at the Natural History Museum:

 - Life in the Dark: Experience life without daylight and put your senses to the test in this fascinating exhibition.
 Where you get to experience the world of nocturnal animals and how they live.